-This article is the first chapter of "The Anatomy of Corporate Law: A Comparative and Functional Approach."
+This article is the first chapter of a book authored by R. Kraakman, P. Davies, H. Hansmann, G. Hertig, K. Hopt, H. Kanda, and E. Rock, "The Anatomy of Corporate Law: A Comparative and Functional Approach," (Oxford University Press 2004).
 The book as a whole provides a functional analysis of corporate (or company) law in Europe, the U.S., and Japan.
 Its organization reflects the structure of corporate law across all jurisdictions, while individual chapters explore the diversity of jurisdictional approaches to the common problems of corporate law.

-In addition to Chapter 1, Chapter 2 of the Anatomy of Corporate Law, "Strategies for Mitigating Agency Problems" will be available (full text) on the SSRN.
+In addition to Chapter 1, Chapter 2 of the Anatomy of Corporate Law, "Agency Problems and Legal Strategies" is available (full text) on the SSRN.